woss/fork-polkadot-js-api/substrate/extrinsics.md

 ### undelegate()
 - **interface**: `api.tx.democracy.undelegate`
-- **summary**:   Undelegate vote.
+- **summary**:   Undelegate the voting power of the sending account.

-  Must be sent from an account that has called delegate previously.
-The tokens will be reduced from an indefinite lock to the maximum possible according to the conviction of the prior delegation.
+  Tokens may be unlocked following once an amount of time consistent with the lock period of the conviction with which the delegation was issued.

-  The dispatch origin of this call must be _Signed_.
+  The dispatch origin of this call must be _Signed_ and the signing account must be currently delegating.

   Emits `Undelegated`.